DevSecOps & CI/CD Security for Regulated Industries

 High-level map of secure software delivery in regulated environments: governance and policies enforced through CI/CD, validated at runtime, and proven with audit evidence.

-Each section on this site addresses a distinct security domain within regulated software delivery:
+Each section on this site addresses a distinct domain within regulated software delivery:

 Why These Domains Are Separated